AmbitiousS141/arduinocar_athena/README.md

 - DC motors
 - L298N Driver
 - IR sensors
 - Wires
 He's my first project using my Arduino :D

 The static website to go along with it has tips and tricks I've learned along the way.
+INSERT WEBSITE LINK HERE

 ## The why:
 I'm part of a robotics club, and when I asked the electrical lead how I could start learning wiring, she suggested a project using an Arduino.
 My 7-year-old brother goes crazy for cars, so I figured I'd make him an early birthday gift :D And to share what I've learned as well as refresh my front-end language knowledge, I built the website to go along with this hardware project.

 ## The how:
 Swoop was built, wired up and coded over the span of one day.
 (Yeah...
-I'll work on time management skills soon TT) Check out my Project Journal [JOURNAL](JOURNAL.md) for more info!
+I'll work on time management skills soon TT) Check out my [Project Journal](JOURNAL.md) for more info!

 ## What I've learned: